Print

 5. Add blanched veggies to the saute and mix.
 Push to the sides and melt remaining 2 tablespoons of butter in the center of the pan, add flour whisking into the butter.
 It’ll be lumpy but that will all smooth out.

-8. If needed, roll your puff pastry out to 1/8″ thick.
+8. Roll your puff pastry out to 1/8″ thick.
 Cut into the shape of your pan and lay over the cooled filling.
 The pastry will shrink a bit as it bakes, so roll a couple inches bigger for full coverage.
 Score the pastry with a sharp knife, cutting halfway into the dough, and leaving a vent whole in the center.
 Do any design you like!
 This lightens crust, allowing it to lift more and bake evenly.
 Brush with olive oil, or if not vegan, use an egg wash.

 Notes